less/less-plugin-inline-urls/README.md

 ## Browser usage

-Browser usage is not supported at this time, but could be added very easily.
+Browser usage is not supported at this time and is blocked on data-uri which does not work in the browser (not sure why you would want it to).